OBOAcademy/obook/docs/tutorial/fhkb.md

 <img src="../images/FHKB%20figures/images/NoteIconSmall.png" alt="note" width="50"/>

 ```
-The FHKB ontology at this stage of the tutorial has an expressivity ofALHI.
+The FHKB ontology at this stage of the tutorial has an expressivity of ALHI.
 ```

 <img src="../images/FHKB%20figures/images/NoteIconSmall.png" alt="note" width="50"/>